manticoresoftware/manticoresearch/installer/specification.md

 - `uninstall` or `-u`: stop and remove Manticore, preserving repository configuration and data/config state.
 - `purge`: stop and remove Manticore, then remove the repository bootstrap package when applicable.
 - `purge-all`: same as `purge`, then remove configured Manticore config and data directories after explicit confirmation unless `silent` is set.
+- `dev`: explicitly switch to 'Dev' repository
+- `release`: explicitly switch to 'Release' repository

+If different `dev`, `release` exist in one command, it should be treated as error. (if user selects one and same repo, i.e. `dev` more than once - that is not error).

 Unknown options/commands or malformed values must abort before OS detection, repository setup, or package operations.
 The installer should print an error plus a `--help` hint and exit with status `2`.